ketteq-neon/kq_fx/README.md

 The PGRX build system allows to target different PostgreSQL version automatically adjusting the output for them.

-Enabled by this extension: PostgreSQL 14, 15 and 16 (default).
+Supported by this extension: PostgreSQL 15 and 16 (default).

 See the Build section to target a different PostgreSQL version, please note that if you use the automatic installer provided by the PGRX crate it will use the correct target PostgreSQL version.